mohamedsamirpassion/pilotcars-permits/USER_AUDIT_SYSTEM.md

 ## Overview

-The My PEVO application now includes a comprehensive user audit trail and activity tracking system that allows administrators to view detailed user histories and track changes.
+The Pilot Cars & Permits application now includes a comprehensive user audit trail and activity tracking system that allows administrators to view detailed user histories and track changes.

 ## Features